MapSurferNET/MapSurfer.NET-Docs/faq.md

 Our [benchmarks](http://mapsurfernet.com/blog/benchmarking-mapping-toolkits-in-tile-seeding) show that MapSurfer.NET is as fast as MapServer and Mapnik written in C/C++.

->%!INFO!% <strong id="CanEmbed">Can I embed the framework into my application?</strong>

-Yes, you can.
-See a [developer guide](devmanual/embedding-msn-in-custom-application.md) about embedding MapSurfer.NET into a custom application.

->%!INFO!% <strong id="WhereCodeSamples">I want to develop an application using MapSurfer.NET, where can I find code samples?</strong>

-An official collection of code samples is available on [GitHub]. (https://github.com/MapSurferNET/MapSurfer.NET-CodeSamples)

 >%!INFO!% <strong id="GenTileCache">How can I generate a tile cache using my map style?</strong>

 You can use either [MapSurfer.NET Studio](/usermanual/tools/msnstudio/export-tile-cache.md) or [MSNMapGen](/usermanual/tools/msnmapgen.md) utility to accomplish this task.